 Integrations

 Over 1,500 of them.
-Stripe, Gmail, Mailchimp, Slack—name it, it probably connects.
-HubSpot doesn’t lock you into their universe.
-It plays nice with the tools you’re already using.
+Stripe, Gmail, Mailchimp, Slack, name it, it probably connects.
+HubSpot doesn’t lock you into its universe.
+It plays nicely with the tools you’re already using.

 Latest Advancements